jessvan/howTo/md/Test-HPT.md

 ### Remember

-Make sure there are no spaces in file names, if you want to change just one file using Pandoc you can run this command in command line pandoc file.md -o file.epub
+To avoid errors:

-this will convert just that file to a new format.
+make sure there are no spaces or unusual characters (like %) in file names

-Use the makefile we provide to combine your files and images into one ePub book file.
+make sure you work with .docx files not .doc

-Formats: ePub3, html, icmls (for InDesign)
+put any images (.jpg or .png) in the 'imgs' folder inside the markdown folder

 ### Three key things an ePub developer needs to have right